Academic Performance Committee

 C. Appeals to the Vice Dean for Education may be made solely on the basis of whether CASPP followed appropriate procedures in reaching its conclusions and formulating actions.
 If the Vice Dean for Education concludes that CASPP did not follow appropriate procedures, he or she will remand the matter to CASPP for reconsideration.
 The decision of the Vice Dean for Education is final in all matters involving fulfillment of academic, professionalism, or technical standards, and related remediation plans.

-C. If the Vice Dean for Education upholds a recommendation of CASPP to dismiss a student from DGSOM, this decision may be appealed to the Faculty Executive Committee (FEC) within 10 working days from the student’s notification.
+D. If the Vice Dean for Education upholds a recommendation of CASPP to dismiss a student from DGSOM, this decision may be appealed to the Faculty Executive Committee (FEC) within 10 working days after the student receives notification.
 The FEC will not reconsider the facts and statements on which the original decision was based.
 Appeals to the FEC may be filed solely on the basis of: